glynjackson/django-stencil/README.rst

 ==========================

-Django Stencil is a boilerplate template for Django 1.7+ running Python 3.4.1 It has been build from our experience in deploying rapid applications and draws on the methodologies used on projects with both Samsung and HTC.
+Django Stencil is a boilerplate template for Django 1.7+ running Python 3.4.1 It has been build from our experience in deploying rapid applications in AWS.
+It draws on the methodologies used on projects with both Samsung and HTC.

-Based on my own setup, if you like it please use.

 This project is a work in progress and still in development.
 It is intended for use with Django 1.7+ or above.